charon25/DofusDamageOptimizer/README.md

 A spell contains informations about its damages, number of uses and AP cost, a stats page contains every useful stats needed to compute damages, a spell set is (as suggested by the name) a collection of spells and a parameters set contains informations about the computation like maximum number of AP to use, resistances of the enemy or its distance.

+A spell also contains "buffs", which are events triggered in certain conditions that can affect the spells coming next in the computation.
+They are used when spells interact each other, or when one increase damages of the following.

 Every computation need to use a spell set and a parameters set (which eventually contains stats pages).

 ## Commands